Mimsy Review: Generation of Swine

 If you enjoyed Generation of Swine…

-If you enjoy satirical books, you might also be interested in Being There, Better Than Sex, Dark Star, Doonesbury, Fahrenheit 451, Fear and Loathing in Las Vegas, Fear and Loathing in Las Vegas, Fear and Loathing on the Campaign Trail 1972, Hitchhiker’s Guide to the Galaxy, Memoirs Found in a Bathtub, Mike Royko’s Opinions, Mike Royko: A Life in Print, Songs of the Doomed, South Park Volume 1 through 6, South Park: Bigger, Longer and Uncut, Team America, Fuck Yeah!, Thank You For Smoking, The Complete Lewis Carroll, The Desert Peach, The Futurological Congress, The Great Shark Hunt, The Siege of Harlem, and Wag the Dog
+For more about satire, you might also be interested in Being There, Dark Star, Fahrenheit 451, Fear and Loathing in Las Vegas, South Park: Bigger, Longer and Uncut, South Park Volume 1 through 6, Wag the Dog, Hitchhiker’s Guide to the Galaxy, Team America, Fuck Yeah!, Thank You For Smoking, Florence Foster Jenkins is Hillary Clinton, Better Than Sex, Doonesbury, Fear and Loathing in Las Vegas, Fear and Loathing on the Campaign Trail 1972, Memoirs Found in a Bathtub, Mike Royko’s Opinions, Mike Royko: A Life in Print, Songs of the Doomed, The Complete Lewis Carroll, The Desert Peach, The Futurological Congress, The Great Shark Hunt, The Siege of Harlem, Satire isn’t comedy, Satire in the vineyard: The parable of Lolita and the sheep, The definitional war on satire, Gamergate spreads to tabletop gaming?, DriveThruRPG: satire not appropriate for current events?, and The Walkerville Weekly Reader.

 - “Generation of Swine” is not one of Thompson’s best works.
 But it stands as a brilliant light beckoning through an otherwise Dark Age.
 These are the Reagan years, the generation that faced Armageddon and decided that Oliver North was the man for the job.